robertgr991/php-parameter-hint/README.md

 ## Settings

-There currently is a few configurable settings in the extension
+There are currently a few configurable settings in the extension.

 | Name                                     | Description                                  | Default  |
 | ---------------------------------------- | -------------------------------------------- | -------- |